17 Jan Preparing for the New Millennial Workforce

 Who are Millennials, really?

 The first major characteristic of millennial workers is their professional drive.
 Contrary to some popular impressions, millennials are hard workers.
-They feel a strong sense of responsibility to their job with studies showing that 83% work more than 40 hours per week.
+They feel a strong sense of responsibility for their job with studies showing that 83% work more than 40 hours per week.
 They also feel personal ownership for their education and skill improvement.

 Other characteristics of the growing millennial workforce pertain to qualities they seek in ideal employment.

 What’s more important than money these days?
 Job flexibility.
 Evidence is found in the growing “gig economy” and in how forward-thinking companies attempt to attract talent.
 Already, due to “technological change, globalization and changes in employee expectations,” over 70% of workers work outside of the office at least part of the time.
 Whether permanent or contingent, more and more workers seek a fluid, mobile working environment, including 100% remote opportunities.

 Millennials have grown up immersed in technology.
 Companies that mirror this digital fluency and implement up-to-date technology will not only facilitate their objective success but attract and retain necessary talent.

 Millennials also look for social communication and teamwork in their ideal positions.
 Even with the trend growing toward contingent and remote working options, there are many tools and strategies that enable effective collaboration and communication.

 4. Learning and Development

 Investing in self-improvement is a priority for the majority of millennials.
 And while many feel a sense of onus to improve their skills, companies that facilitate and encourage this will gain an edge in employee engagement metrics.
 Studies show that more than 70% of workers feel more committed to an organization that provides opportunities for professional growth.